CorgiCapyCode/movie_review_sentiment_analysis/README.md

 ## Vectorization
 Vectorization is applied using different methods:
 - Word2Vec
-- ELMo
 - RoBERTa

 For Word2Vec a pre-trained model was used: [GoogleNews-vectors-negative300.bin.gz](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g)
 The model weights for the pre-trained algorithm are excluded from this repo.
+Please download the latest weights

 [Code](src\preprocessing\vectorization.py)

 # **Model Training**